FEATURE-Secretive N. Korea opens up to cellphones

 Orascom, involved in a joint venture with the government.

-a 3G device is out of question for most.
-Phones cost about $350
+device is out of question for most.
+Phones cost about $350 in

 "The possession of cellphones was not limited by class, but